 3. Changes in Geographic Wage Requirements

 A move to a different area could change the prevailing wage requirements under the LCA.
-If the wage level in the new location differs from the original, an amendment is required to ensure compliance with Department of Labor regulations.
+If the wage level in the new location differs from the original, an amendment is typically required because the employer must obtain a new LCA covering the new geographic area and file an amended H-1B petition with USCIS.

 1. Move Within the Same Metropolitan Area

-Suppose the employee is transferred to a new worksite within the same “area of intended employment” (e.g., within the same metropolitan statistical area).
+Suppose the employee is transferred to a new worksite within the same “area of intended employment” (for example, within the same metropolitan statistical area).
 In that case, no new LCA or amended petition is needed.
 However, employers must still post the existing LCA at the new worksite.

 2. Short-Term Placements

-An H1B worker may be placed at a different worksite for short-term assignments (up to 30 or 60 days) without requiring an amendment.
+An H-1B worker may be placed at a different worksite for short-term assignments (generally up to 30 days, or up to 60 days in certain circumstances) without requiring an amendment.
 The employer does not need to file an amended petition as long as the worker’s main job location remains unchanged and no material changes occur.

 3. Non-Worksite Locations